 Dinner is right next door at the Heuer Am Karlsplatz.
 This is located right in a local corner park which means a lovely outdoor terrace in the summer.
 Inside is always buzzing with energy, frequented by locals chatting about their week, the sizzling from the kitchen, and fresh ingredients displayed on wooden racks.
 This is a refreshing restaurant that gives you a look into what the modern culinary scene in Austria is like.

-I’m going to throw another wrinkle in your trip planning by introducing you to the Vienna Pass which is not the same as the Vienna Card that I talked about earlier.
-What’s different about the Vienna Pass is that you get free access to attractions instead of just discounts.
-The basic card doesn’t include public transit but that can be added with what they call the “Travelcard” option.
-The price is going to be more and is good for those that can really pack in a ton of attractions and sights in a day.
+I’m going to throw another wrinkle in your trip planning by introducing you to the Go Vienna Pass which is not the same as the Vienna Card that I talked about earlier.
+What’s different about the Go Vienna Pass is that you get free access to 35+ attractions instead of just discounts.
+What you need to know is that this doesn’t include public transit.
 You can check out all the attractions it includes and how it works here.

 Key free access to: